gao-yuan-hangzhou/homogeneous_ipm_exp_cone/README.md

 Presentation slides are available at https://goo.gl/MEyRgY, which include several important examples involving exponential cone constraints and a brief description of the algorithm implemented.

-A more detalied description of the algorithm can be found at https://goo.gl/zIYIKB.

 Please email queries to gaoyuan@u.nus.edu or comment on the webpage.